sagesolar/Corpus-of-Taylor-Swift/README.md

 ### Album / Track / Title

-A song's album code, track number and title.
+These columns provide a song's album code, track number and title.

 ### FeaturedArtists